stevus/web-browser/README.md

 ## Browser Engine - CSS Module

+> :computer: :computer:

-The objective of this module is to output a CSSOM tree to be consumed by the rendering engine.
+The objective of this module is to output a CSSOM (Cascading Style Sheet Object Model) tree to be consumed by the rendering engine.

 | Library  | Browser  | Language  |    Stability  |
 | - | - |  -   | -  |
 |   |   |     |     |

 ### Creating the CSSOM Tree

+The CSSOM tree maintaings the knowledge of all styles of the DOM tree so long as a rule has been specified in external, inline or embedded CSS.

 ```
 body {